decentraland/js-sdk-toolchain/packages/@dcl/inspector/docs/entity-select.md

 * `Ctrl + left-click` on an entity in either composite inspector or renderer adds an entity to a selected set if it is not in already, and removes it from selected set otherwise.

-* Clear selection: all selected entities become unselected.
+* Clear selection: a context menu option.
+All selected entities become unselected.

-* Select subtree: a context menu option.
-Adds all entities that belong to target entity's subtree to a selected set.

 * Invert selection: a context menu option.
 Every selected entity in a currently selected composite becomes unselected, every unselected entity becomes selected.